Frank Farian: La Bouche, Le Click, Eruption, No Mercy

 Following the Milli Vanilli controversy, Farian developed similar Eurodance groups La Bouche and Le Click.
 He also produced the 1997 version of "Tic, Tic Tac" by Chilli Feat.
 Carrapicho.

-Some other groups Farian has been involved with are Eruption (whom he managed in 1977), singer Precious Wilson and Latin pop band No Mercy based in Germany.
+Some other groups and solo acts Farian was involved with are Eruption (whom he managed in 1977), singer Precious Wilson, and Latin pop band No Mercy, which was based in Germany.

 Daddy Cool musical

-On 15 August 2006, the musical Daddy Cool opened at the Shaftesbury Theatre in London's West End, featuring Michelle Collins, Michael Harvey, Javine Hylton and singer/songwriter Darvina Plante.
+On 15 August 2006, the musical Daddy Cool opened at the Shaftesbury Theatre in London's West End, featuring Michelle Collins, Michael Harvey, Javine Hylton, and singer/songwriter Darvina Plante.
 The £3 million show was produced by Farian and Robert Mackintosh.
-The story, written by Stephen Plaice with Amani Naphtali, is predominantly based on the songs of Boney M., but also features songs by Milli Vanilli and No Mercy.
-A second show opened 23 April 2007 in Berlin, Germany, and toured in the Netherlands from August 2011 to February 2012, Spain (Palma de Mallorca) in July 2012, Switzerland from November 2015 to January 2016, and Germany 2016.
+The story, written by Stephen Plaice with Amani Naphtali, is predominantly based on the songs of Boney M., but also has songs by Milli Vanilli, Eruption, La Bouche, and No Mercy.
+A second show opened on 23 April 2007 in Berlin, Germany, and toured in the Netherlands from August 2011 to February 2012, Spain (Palma de Mallorca) in July 2012, Switzerland from November 2015 to January 2016, and Germany in 2016.

 Other activities

 In 2006, Farian was credited as co-writing the song "Doin' Fine" with British producers Nathan Thomas and Carl M. Cox.
-(Other writers involved in the song were Chris Rudall, Baz Qureshi, Peter Wilson, Chris Richards and George Reyam.)
-Described as paying tribute to the 'sound' of Boney M., the song was essentially a new composition featuring the string arrangement from Boney M.'s 1976 number one hit "Daddy Cool".
+(Other writers involved in the song were Chris Rudall, Baz Qureshi, Peter Wilson, Chris Richards, and George Reyam).
+Described as paying tribute to the sound of Boney M., the song was essentially a new composition featuring the string arrangement from Boney M.'s 1976 number one hit "Daddy Cool".
 It was recorded by Australian pop singer Peter Wilson.
 It was initially released in the UK on 16 April 2007 in its extended format, entitled "Daddy's Cool 12" Mix", and reached number one on the EuroDanceHits EuroNRG Top 40 in May 2007.
 The original version of "Doin' Fine" was featured on Peter Wilson's debut album, Follow Me, released in the UK on 8 October 2007.
 It was also recorded in 2008 by Amanda Lear.

 Personal life

-Farian resides in Miami, Florida, US.
-He has a daughter born in 1980 from his first marriage.
-His daughter Yanina was born to his then girlfriend Chinya.
-Yanina sang with her father in 2021 on a cover of "Cherish" by Kool & the Gang.
+Later in life, Farian resided in Miami, Florida, United States.
+He had three daughters and a son with his former common-law wife, Chinya Onyewenjo.
+His daughter Yanina sang with him in 2021 on a cover of "Cherish" by Kool & the Gang.
+In 2022, he announced that his life had been saved by a surgery to replace an ailing heart valve with tissue from a pig's organ.
+Although the surgery was successful, Farian's health declined and he used a wheelchair and a breathing apparatus due to pulmonary issues.
+He had also lost a lot of weight.

+Farian died in Miami on 23 January 2024 at the age of 82.